nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

    1024 KB

 Access control
-   The Application Core and the Radio Core have read and execute access to memory regions assigned to them.
+   The application core and the radio core have read and execute access to memory regions assigned to them.
    If TrustZone is disabled for any of these cores, then the assigned memory region is a single block containing secure code and data.
    If TrustZone is enabled for any of these cores, then the assigned memory region is split in three blocks: